Purple-wind-bell/SSRSSContinued/README.txt

 * Update for latest scatterer v0.0320b
 * Few more fixes for RSS and 1.3
 * Removed Volumetric clouds on Venus and Titan until Scatterer can fix its black cloud issue
+* New sun flare
 * Added sun light intensity curve (bodies get darker as they get further from the sun)
-* New sun flare
+  * If you don't like it, or think its too dark, just delete the SunCurve.cfg in SSRSS/configs

 **INSTALL INSTRUCTIONS for SSRSS**
 1. Download Kopernicus:    https://github.com/Kopernicus/Kopernicus/releases